claritylab/lucida/tools/deploy/README.md

 1. Run `sudo ./cluster_up.sh` to create a Kubernetes cluster on a single machine via Docker.
-  It assumes that Docker is already installed, port 8080 is not in use, and you have at least 16 GB of disk space.
+  It assumes that Docker is already installed, port 8080 is not in use, and you have at least 16 GB of disk space for the Docker image(s).
   If you want to create a cluster with more than one machines, please refer to [the official documentation](http://kubernetes.io/docs/).